Danmaku subtitling: Japan

-Danmaku originated in Japan's video-sharing website Niconico (ニコニコ) in 2006.
+Danmaku originated in Japan's video-sharing website Niconico in 2006.
 The videos on the website are mostly generated and uploaded by online users.
 Niconico provides a comment function which enables viewers to write comments on the screen for the video.
-The comments will be "shot" onto the screen in a “bullet curtain” likeness, and will be reproduced and displayed in accordance with the time axis thereafter.
+The comments will be "shot" onto the screen in a "bullet curtain" likeness, and will be reproduced and displayed in accordance with the time axis thereafter.
 The comments go beyond real-time, with previous and later comments being shown together.

 China

-With the rise of Niconico in Mainland China, Chinese video-sharing platforms also began to adopt Danmaku functions, or "Danmu" in Chinese language.
-Around 2008–2009, Chinese ACG websites AcFun and Bilibili introduced the Danmu system to their video streaming services.
+With the rise of Niconico in mainland China, Chinese video-sharing platforms also began to adopt danmaku functions, or danmu in Chinese language.
+Around 2008–2009, Chinese ACG websites AcFun and Bilibili introduced the danmu system to their video streaming services.
 Danmu rapidly gained popularity among ACG users in China.
-Soon, other major Chinese platforms, such as iQiyi, Youku and Tencent Video, followed suit to deploy Danmu.
+Soon, other major Chinese platforms, such as iQiyi, Youku and Tencent Video, followed suit to deploy danmu.

 The combination of video and synchronous messaging creates a sense of community for the viewer.
 The messages take multiple forms including spoiler or jump scare warnings, comments, parody, translations including explanatory notes, expert opinion, and special effects created using text, including visual cues.
-The format also makes use of memes (233333 means "laughter," 666666 means "awesome"), and its own vernacular.
+The format also makes use of memes (233333 means "laughter", 666666 means "awesome"), and its own vernacular.
 Object recognition technology has also been used to prevent the text occluding key parts of a scene, such as actors or singers.

-As of 2016 in China, such messages were able to be posted anonymously, allowing free expression, though some censorship such as removing hate speech and user-reporting of spoilers was practiced.
+Posting danmu typically requires the user to sign in first.

-Due to its popularity and impact, Danmu has become a topic of scholarly research, including linguistic, sociological, and cultural study as well as potential applications in online learning use.
+Due to its popularity and impact, danmu has become a topic of scholarly research, including linguistic, sociological, and cultural study as well as potential applications in online learning use.